 Course examines the relationship between buyer behavior and marketing decision making.
 Students will develop an awareness of various aspects of consumer motivation and behavior, including social, cultural, psychological, business and environmental influences.
-Prerequisite: Minimum grade of C in BUSA 202.
+Prerequisite: Minimum grade of C in BUSA 202 or ENTR 202.